 I had just returned from a glorious 12-day vacation, feeling relaxed and surprisingly ready to get back to work the next day.
 I was cooking something easy for dinner that night—sloppy joes, I believe—with some fries roasting in the oven.
 As I went to grab my oven mitt to take the fries out, my hand ended up cupping a tiny, little mouse.
 I was confused at first, but when the little furball started to move, I let out what I think anyone could describe as a blood-curdling scream.

-After catching the mouse and putting it outside, I referred back to some of my former research on mice, like this surprising hack that will keep mice away for good.
+After catching the mouse and putting it outside, I referred back to some of my former research on mice.
 Although it’s a solid tip, I was determined to make sure that nothing like this would ever happen to me again.

 In an attempt to make my kitchen a rodent-free zone, I came across a few tricks that can assist in making my kitchen—and my oven mitts—an even less attractive place to make a home.